FLUGT - The Cemetery for German Refugees

 - By the end of the Second World War, May 4th 1945, there were 1.100 interim refugee camps scattered all over Denmark.
 The biggest was placed at the small town of Oksbøl and housed up to 36.000 people at a time.

 - The camp in Oksbøl had its own schools, churches, cinemas, theatres, hospitals and many other elements normally associated with a town.

-- The plans for det upcoming museum for refugees is designed by Bjarke Ingels Group.
-The act of building the museum had not yet been started by the end of 2016.
+- The plans for the upcoming museum for refugees, FLUGT, is designed by Bjarke Ingels Group.

 Den Tyske Flygtningekirkegård